 Intelligent Call Routing

 Technology is the enabler of this future state.
 If companies can successfully link the systems, they will be able to evolve to this dynamic routing strategy.
 But in addition to deploying the right technologies to enable intelligent routing, companies also must catalog the elements involved: What are the systems that comprise a balanced scorecard?
-How do you judge your agents’ effectiveness and map to the systems that build that profile such as a quality monitoring system or CRM?
+How do you judge your associates’ effectiveness and map to the systems that build that profile such as a quality monitoring system or CRM?

 Take inventory of those elements and adapt.
-Ultimately, the contact center of the future will be designed less around the product that the customers are calling about and more around customer and agent profiles and behavior.
+Ultimately, the contact center of the future will be designed less around the product that the customers are calling about and more around customer and associate profiles and behavior.

 The contextual based IVR is something we run for a number of our customers.
 When a customer calls into a contact center, the IVR is able to look up the customer and present that person with a tailored message.
 For example, a customer may call his/her electric company when his power goes out and the message alerts him that the company understands he’s experiencing an outage and power will be restored within the hour.